THSR 700T: Technical details

 Additional changes were made to the HVAC systems to account for Taiwan's warmer climates, such as higher strength and wear specifications of certain components, and a more powerful air conditioning system.
 As with other Shinkansen types, both end cars are trailers and braking power is reduced on the end cars, to avoid slip on powered bogies.

-THSR tunnels were built according to European specifications, with diameters larger than those in Japan.
+Rather than using Japanese tunnel specifications, THSR tunnels used European specifications, with diameters larger than those in Japan.
 The nose of the trains was aerodynamically optimised for the different tunnel cross-section, which allowed for a shorter, 8 m long nose.
 The shorter nose, and the lack of a sliding window and an extra door for the driver provided for more space for passengers.

 All cars feature single passenger rooms with 2+3 or 2+2 seating, as on the 700 Series Shinkansen.
 Toilets were installed on odd numbered cars.
 One end of car 7 features four wheelchair accessible seats, also provide for the fastening of wheelchairs, and there are two foldable wheelchairs.
 The toilet next to the handicapped area was built to be accessible by wheelchair, with automatic sliding doors, wider space to allow a wheelchair to turn around, and handrails.
 The train has no restaurant or bar, but was equipped with vending machines, while Business Car passengers also get seat service.
 Certain cars were equipped with on-board telephones, in anticipation of the construction of a base system.

 The per capita energy consumption of a fully loaded 700T train is 16% of private cars and half of buses, carbon dioxide emissions are 11% and a fourth, respectively.

 Operation

-As of April 2010, the THSR 700T trains ran without a serious accident.
+As of May 2025, the THSR 700T trains ran without a serious accident.
 During the 2010 Kaohsiung earthquake on March 4, 2010, the wheels of one bogie of a train came off the rails during emergency braking, but there were no injuries and the train arrived at the next station after one hour of repairs.

 In November 2010, following complaints when waiting lines formed at the toilets, THSRC changed the gender assignment of the toilets in the 700T trains.
 In the original configuration, in each car with toilets, there was a men's toilet with urinal and two unisex toilets; one of the latter was reassigned as women's toilet.